-1 Assessment (confirmation) of conformity in the CU should be carried out by legal entities that are registered in accordance with the legislation of the Customs Union Member State on its territory, such as importers.
+&lt;sup>1 Assessment (confirmation) of conformity in the CU should be carried out by legal entities that are registered in accordance with the legislation of the Customs Union Member State on its territory, such as importers.

-• for products that are free from technological GE microorganisms or for products obtained based on components free from technological GE microorganisms - "Product has components that are obtained based on genetically modified microorganisms."
+- for products containing viable GE microorganisms "Product contains live genetically modified microorganisms;" - for products containing unviable GE microorganisms "Product is obtained based on genetically modified microorganisms;" and - for products freed from GE microorganisms or for products obtained based on components freed from GE microorganisms - "Product has components that are obtained based on genetically modified microorganisms."

 The requirements for information on GE organisms/line in feeds of plant origin are stipulated in the CU Technical Regulation "On Safety of Grain", which covers both grains and oilseeds (TR TS 015/2011, please see GAIN report RS1250 Customs Union Technical Regulation on Safety of Grain.)
-This Technical Regulation stipulates that grain/oilseeds transported unpackaged should be accompanied by shipping documents that ensure its traceability and provide information on GE organisms/lines if presence of GE organisms/lines is higher than 0.9 percent.
-For such grain/oilseeds the information should be given: "Genetically modified grain" or "grain obtained from the use of genetically modified organisms", indicating the unique identifier of the transformation event.
+This Technical Regulation stipulates that grain/oilseeds transported unpacked should be accompanied by shipping documents that ensure their traceability and provide information on GE organisms/lines if presence of GE organisms/lines is higher than 0.9 percent.
+For such grain/oilseeds the information should be given: "Genetically modified grain" or "grain obtained from the use of genetically modified organisms" or "grain contains components of genetically modified organisms", indicating the unique identifier of the transformation event.

-Moreover, CU Technical Regulation "On Safety of Grain" stipulates that grain/oilseeds (both for food and feed use) may contain only registered GE lines.
+Moreover, CU Technical Regulation "On Safety of Grain" stipulates that grain/oilseeds (for both food and feed use) may contain only registered GE lines.
 Presence of more than 0.9 percent of non-registered GE lines is prohibited both in products that are declared as GE, and in non-GE products.